 Surgery, Delays and Rehabilitation

-Forsberg explains, “Though OI is on the cutting edge, it’s not for everyone.
-You need to be dedicated and patient.
-People who undergo the procedure require a lot of hands-on therapy and rehabilitation to avoid complications.”
+Although OI is on the cutting edge, it’s not for everyone.
+It requires dedication and patience.
+People who undergo the procedure need a lot of hands-on therapy and rehabilitation to avoid complications.

 Osseointegration takes a long time, and the COVID-19 pandemic caused delays for Kleyton.
 In January 2020, he underwent the first procedure.
 Because there was very little femur left for the surgical team to work with, the team used bone from Kleyton’s hip to create a foundation where they could seat the titanium rod in his femur.